mario-gellrich-zhaw/scientific_programming_workshop/README.md

 ## 2. Define Backend Requirements

-- Framework: In this course we will use Flask.
+- Framework: In this course we will use Flask as the web framework.
-- Data Handling: Read 'autoscout24_data.csv' and store the data in a pandas data frame.
+- Data Handling: Read the file 'autoscout24_data.csv' to a pandas data frame.
 - Routes: Ensure endpoints for / (index), /data, and /questions.
 - API Integration: Securely access credentials.json and handle OpenAI queries.
 - Error Handling: Implement error responses for data loading and API failures.